Matt Olson Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.70 team ERA ranks 25th among all league pitching staffs.
+- The Nationals' 4.66 team ERA ranks 24th across all league pitching staffs.

-- Nationals pitchers combine to give up 83 total home runs at a clip of 1.4 per game (to rank 25th in the league).
+- The Nationals rank 23rd in baseball in home runs allowed (83 total, 1.3 per game).

-- The righty's most recent time out was on Friday against the Philadelphia Phillies, when he went 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- In his most recent time out on Saturday, the lefty tossed six innings against the Philadelphia Phillies, giving up three earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.